MrNugget7930/Yumeko/README.md

 - Ascii (turn a normal text into an ascii text)
 - Meme (gives you a random meme)
 - RPS (play rps with the bot)
+- Enlarge (turn an emoji into an embed)
 - Waifu (gives you a random waifu pic)
 - Neko (gives you a nice neko pic)
 - Wallpapers (get wallpapers of your favorite animes)